stochasticHydroTools/DoublyPeriodicStokes/README.md

 We provide a simple python interface, but the key performance-sensitive pieces (namely FFTs, BVP solvers, and spreading and interpolation) are implemented in C++/CUDA using FFTW/cuFFT and LAPACK.
 One can use either the GPU and CPU versions as needed without changing calls.

+Using these codes requires carefully selecting the parameters of the ES kernel and the number of cells to achieve a required hydrodynamic radius for the particles (only monodisperse blobs are supported) with sufficient translational invariance, and to optimize the FFT performance.
+For CPUs, use [this python routine](https://github.com/stochasticHydroTools/DoublyPeriodicStokes/blob/main/source/cpu/python/GridAndKernelConfig.py#L449-L459), and for GPUs, use [this CUDA routine](https://github.com/RaulPPelaez/UAMMD/blob/v2.x/src/utils/Grid.cuh#L125-L176).
+These routines are called by our interface, but they may be useful standalone to really optimize performance before running long simulations.

 The doubly periodic Stokes solver for GPUs is provided by [UAMMD](https://github.com/RaulPPelaez/uammd), which is included as a submodule inside the `source/gpu` folder. **Make sure to clone this repo recursively** by doing:
 ```shell
 git clone --recursive https://github.com/stochasticHydroTools/DoublyPeriodicStokes